PALM BAY BASSMASTERS

 Each member in good standing is entitled to one vote.
 Proxy votes are not permitted.

-The term of office is for one year, which shall begin on January 1 and end on the last meeting day in December or when the successor assumes office.
+The term of office is for one year, which shall begin on December 1 and end on November 30, or when the successor assumes office.

 In the event an office becomes vacant, nominations shall be asked and an election held to fill unexpired term of the individual vacating the office.

-(b) The Executive Committee shall meet at least once a month at such time and place as directed by the President.
+- The Executive Committee shall meet at such time and place as directed by the President.